-This is a three-year full-time modular programme consisting of 120 taught credit at each Stage (year).
+This is a three-year full-time modular programme consisting of 120 taught credits at each Stage (year).
 10 credits are equivalent to 100 hours of study time (contact time and private study).

-At Stages 1 and 2 the emphasis is on ensuring biologists receive a broadly based introduction to the subject, encompassing a wide range of subject areas.
+At Stage 1 the emphasis is on ensuring biologists receive a broadly based introduction to the subject, encompassing a wide range of subject areas including the core components of genetics, biochemistry and statistical methods.